adamkiss/iosevka-ak2/readme.md

 # ⌨ Iosevka AK2 and Iosevka AK2 Prose

-My own cherry-picked version of the beautiful [Iosevka](https://github.com/be5invis/Iosevka/) font.
+My own version of the beautiful [Iosevka](https://github.com/be5invis/Iosevka/) font.
 Thanks Belleve Invis!

+Iosevka AK2 is the condensed/compressed version with cherry-picked letters.
+Iosevka AK2 Prose is extended, quasi proportional version of the same selection of letters.

 ---